bambanah/deemix/README.md

 # deemix-gui
-An hybrid app that wraps deemix-webui and lets you use the deemix-js library
+An hybrid app that wraps deemix-webui and lets you use the deemix-js library.
+This app wouldn't be possible without [RemixDev](https://gitlab.com/RemixDev)'s work on the original [deemix-gui](https://gitlab.com/RemixDev/deemix-gui).

 ## Downloads
 https://bit.ly/DeemixFixBuilds

 ## Running from source
-You need to use `yarn`.
+You need to use node version 18 or higher and `yarn`.

 Install the dependencies using `yarn install-all-dev` for development.
 Then you should be able to run the app with `yarn start`.